Alias: False Conversion

 - We don't like the ugly, therefore what we don't like is ugly.

 "We like the beautiful" means that whatever is beautiful we like.
 In other, more stilted, words: all beautiful things are things that we like.
 In contrast, "what we like is beautiful" means that whatever we like is beautiful, that is, all things that we like are beautiful things.
 So, the first argument reworded is:

 All beautiful things are things that we like.

 Therefore, all things that we like are beautiful things.

 Clearly, this argument commits an illicit conversion.
 The invalidity of the argument may have been concealed from Ives by the confusingly similar wording of the premiss and conclusion.
 Analogous considerations apply to the second argument.

-Acknowledgment: The example is taken from: Howard Pospesel, Introduction to Logic: Predicate Logic (1976), p.
+Source: Howard Pospesel, Introduction to Logic: Predicate Logic (1976), p.
 176.